AlibabaCloudDocs/alikafka/intl.en-US/Pricing/Billing.md

 **Note:** Free storage space applies only to topics whose storage engines are cloud storage.
 For more information about cloud storage, see [Storage engine comparison](/intl.en-US/Introduction/Storage engine comparison.md). |
 |Topic specification|-   The maximum number of topics or partitions allowed varies with your traffic specification.
 -   In addition to the default number of partitions, 16 partitions are added each time you purchase a topic.
-Assume that you have purchased an instance that has 50 topics, a maximum traffic volume of 20 MB/s, and 400 default partitions.
+Assume that you have purchased an instance that has 50 topics, a maximum traffic rate of 20 MB/s, and 400 default partitions.
 After you purchase another 10 topics for this instance, 160 partitions are added to the instance.
 The total number of partitions increases to 560.
 -   The number of topics that you can create on a Professional Edition instance is twice the number of topics that you purchase.
-For example, if you purchase a Professional Edition instance that has 50 topics, the number of topics that you can create on this instance is 100. |
+For example, if you purchase a Professional Edition instance that has 50 topics, the number of topics that you can create on the instance is 100. |

 **Note:**

 -   You are charged for the items that are described in the previous tables.
 -   You can adjust the value of the Message Retention Period parameter to save disk space.
 This parameter specifies the maximum period for which messages can be retained when disk space is sufficient.
-If disk usage reaches 90%, the disk capacity is insufficient.
-In this case, the system deletes messages from the earliest ones to ensure service availability.
+If disk usage reaches 85%, the disk capacity is insufficient.
+In this case, the system deletes messages from the earliest stored ones to ensure service availability.
 By default, messages are retained for a maximum of 72 hours.
 You can also select a period between 24 hours and 168 hours.
+For more information, see [When are historical messages deleted from Message Queue for Apache Kafka?](/intl.en-US/User guide/Instances/Instances/When are historical messages deleted from Message Queue for Apache Kafka?.md).
 -   The number of API calls is not a billable item.

 ## Billing methods